tmol4/star4/README.md

 #### Identifiable components (React only)

 The [`@star4/react`](https://npmjs.com/package/@star4/react) package provides an additional helper with each component: `.is()`.
 This is a function which can be used to identify if a React element is a specific element.
-It is useful for filtering out children elements.
+It is useful for filtering out children elements:

-Example:
 ```tsx
 import { Children, type ReactNode } from "react";
 import { Button } from "@star4/react";